 If someone decides they no longer want to receive communications, ensure that this opt-out is processed by all relevant internal teams.

 People for Research understand the importance of securely sharing and storing customer data.
 When actively recruiting from a client’s customer base, we use a secure data transfer service that encrypts information when sending it back and forth for review, instead of sending data over email.
+Plus we recommend anonymising personal data, and removing anything that is not explicitly required for the purposes of running the research session.

 Make sure you give your customers the opportunity to participate based on their informed consent, this means they are happy with the terms of their involvement and what you will do with any information they share as part of a research or testing session.